I'm going to be totally real with you.

-Practice Staccato by singing short notes like “Ti Ti Ti…” up and down whatever scale you prefer.
+Practice Staccato by singing short sounds like “Ti Ti Ti…” up and down whatever scale you prefer.

-You will be achieve to achieve the notes you are aiming for much easily if you practice this exercise.
+You will be achieve to achieve what you are aiming for much easily if you practice this exercise.

-Once you’ve got that down then slowly transition to singing legato notes.
+Once you've got that down then slowly transition to legato notes.

 Why Should I Do That?

-This will help you to understand your chest voice which is very important since you create most of the high pitched notes from your chest voice.
+This will help you to understand your chest voice which is very important since you create most of the high pitched notes from this area.

-Your head voice is much deeper allowing you to create bass or harmonic section in the lower notes.
+Using your head sounds much deeper allowing you to create bass or harmonic section in the lower tones.

 Things To Look Out For

-Sometimes you may find yourself choking or becoming shrill when you try to touch the highest notes in a song.
+Sometimes you may find yourself choking or becoming shrill when you try to touch the highest points in a song.

 This is when you are doing it in the wrong way.
 You should not compress your vocal chords.
-Instead you should be compressing your chest and letting in very little air through your vocal chords.
+Instead you should be compressing your chest and letting in very little air through.

-Now, some people relate to a high note being in Falsetto, but that is again a different way of singing.
+Now, some people relate to a high note being in Falsetto, but that is again a different way of vocalizing.

-While singing higher notes should not crack your voice, many beginner singers often try and strain their voice to the point that it does crack.
+While singing higher should not crack your vocals, many beginners often try and strain to the point that it does crack.

 Practice the exercise above at least an hour daily.
 You will get the hang of it very easily and singing high notes will not seem as difficult.

-If you want to learn more about singing in your head voice read this.
+If you want to learn more about using your head vocals read this.